earthbeing/OpenEarthPhilosophy/README.md

-# New Earth Philosophy
+# Open Earth Philosophy

-Welcome to the New Earth Philosophy repository.
+Welcome to the Open Earth Philosophy repository.
 This open-source movement is based on modern laws of physics, simulation theory, and multiverse realities, aiming to develop an understanding of how humans can transcend their intelligence to join the universal collective intelligence.

 ## Overview

-The New Earth Philosophy is a synthesis of science and spirituality, aiming to provide a new framework for the human race to become multi-planetary and a responsible member of the intergalactic community of species.
+The Open Earth Philosophy is a synthesis of science and spirituality, aiming to provide a Open framework for the human race to become multi-planetary and a responsible member of the intergalactic community of species.
 It promotes unity, cooperation, and exploration while being rooted in scientific principles, inclusivity, and tolerance.

 ## Guidelines